Is Captain Jim's Lighthouse Real? Discover L.M. Montgomery's Lighthouse of Dreams

 Lighthousefriends.com cites an article by Carolyn Strom Collins titled "A Visit to 'Four Winds Lighthouse'" (The Shining Scroll, December 2010).
 I haven't seen the article yet, but I'll be looking for a copy soon.

-Built in 1905, the model for the Four Winds Lighthouse has been purchased by a private party and is now beautifully restored and used as a residence on P.E.I.
+The model for the Four Winds Lighthouse has been purchased by a private party and moved from its original location.
+The lighthouse is now used as a residence in Park Corner, PEI.

-In 1965, a new Cape Tryon Lighthouse was built, This is the one visitors see now while walking along the coast in a "good hour" of their own:
+In the 1960s, a new Cape Tryon Lighthouse was built, This is the one visitors see while walking along the coast in a "good hour" of their own:

-Montgomery did return on visits to Prince Edward Island, but never lived there again.
-Relevant to today, a year after Anne's House of Dreams was published, she came back to P.E.I. to nurse victims of the Spanish Influenza pandemic at Park Corner in 1918.
+Montgomery did return to Prince Edward Island on visits, but never lived there again.
+A year after Anne's House of Dreams was published, she came back to PEI to nurse victims of the Spanish Influenza pandemic at Park Corner in 1918.

-I'd like to think her "home" lighthouses were especially bright on the evening when she returned, just as the lighthouse in Anne's House of Dreams represents all the good things associated with beacons and the light that guides wanderers home.
+I like to think all the lighthouses on Prince Edward Island were especially bright on the evening when she returned, just as the lighthouse in Anne's House of Dreams represents all the good things associated with beacons and the light that guides wanderers home.

 If you'd like to leave a comment, please click here.
 I'll share your comment on this blog with your first name or username.
 I'll look forward to hearing from you.